lucasjellema/vagrant-docker-puppet/README.md

 This can be useful when:
 * the Dockerfile becomes very complex
 * Puppet is your preferred tool for configuring(certain aspects of)  environments
-* you want to make use of large files and/or intermediate files that you want not to be included in the layers underneath your container (or image)
+* during the container build process you want to make use of large files and/or intermediate files that you want not to be included in the layers underneath your container (or image)

 The steps are: